Why are cricket bats so expensive?

 The short answer, is no...
 Here's why…

 Another reason for high prices is because big brands use elite professionals to use their kit and pay them handsomely to do so.
 International players can expect to receive 6 figure sums to use the likes of GM, Adidas or Gray Nicolls.
-This cost, inevitably, is passed down to the consumer – who can expect to pay a premium to use a bat that mirrors their cricketing idol.
+This cost, inevitably, is passed down to the consumer – who can expect to pay a premium to use a bat that mirrors their cricketing idols.

 Prices are then increased further by independent retailers who take their cut and add on costs to the consumer.